 WHAT YOU SHOULD KNOW:

-- Immunomodulators: This helps strengthen your immune system and treat genital warts.
+- Immunomodulators help strengthen your immune system and treat genital warts.

-- Antiproliferatives: This may help stop genital warts from growing in size or increasing in number.
+- Antiproliferatives help stop genital warts from growing in size or increasing in number.

-- Antivirals: This helps control and stop virus growth, such as HPV growth.
+- Antivirals help control and stop virus growth, such as HPV.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.